hashicorp/terraform/website/source/docs/providers/circonus/r/graph.html.markdown

 ## `metric_cluster` Configuration

-A metric cluster aggregates multiple metric streams together dynamically using a query language.
+A metric cluster selects multiple metric streams together dynamically using a query language and returns the set of matching metric streams as a single result set to the graph rendering engine.

-* `active` - (Optional) A boolean if the stream group is enabled or not.
+* `active` - (Optional) A boolean if the metric cluster is enabled or not.

 * `aggregate` - (Optional) The aggregate function to apply across this metric cluster to create a single value.
 Valid values are: `none` (default), `min`, `max`, `sum`, `mean`, or `geometric_mean`.

-* `axis` - (Optional) The axis that the stream group will use.
+* `axis` - (Optional) The axis that the metric cluster will use.
 Valid options are `left` (default) or `right`.

 * `group` - (Optional) The `metric_cluster` that will provide datapoints for this graph.

-* `name` - (Optional) A name which will appear in the graph legend for this stream group.
+* `name` - (Optional) A name which will appear in the graph legend for this metric cluster.

 ## Import Example